d4v1-sudo/wifi-sploit/README.md

 ## Prerequisites

 1. Your laptop/computer must be **connected to the Wi-Fi** network whose router or site login page will be pentested.
-2. A laptop/computer that has `python3` installed.
+2. A laptop/computer that has `Python 3.x` installed.

 ### How to install Python/Python3